 This position also works well when you are learning to breastfeed or if your baby is small.
 This is also a good position if you have large breasts, if you have flat or sore nipples, or if you have had a caesarean birth and can’t place the baby on your stomach.

-Laying on your side, place the baby on her side facing you, with her head at your breast.
+Lying on your side, place the baby on her side facing you, with her head at your breast.
 This position is ideal for night feeding because it allows both you and the baby to rest.
-This is also a good position if you find it too painful to sit, have large breasts or if you have had a caesarean section.
+This is also a good position if you find it too painful to sit, have large breasts, or if you have had a caesarean section.